Luxembourg City family offices · Cross-border positioning

 Family-office holding brand and the US.

-Playbook for separating the holding brand from the operating brand for US institutional readers.
+Playbook for separating the holding brand from the operating brand for US institutional buyers.

 Engagements